 Absurd Thing #5: Talk to someone who is not a fiduciary

-A fiduciary is professional who is required to put your interests, as the clients, ahead of their own or that of the company they are affiliated with.
+A fiduciary is a professional who is required to put your interests, as a client, ahead of their own or of the company they are affiliated with.
 Everybody else?
 Not so much.
 Ask if you’re talking to someone who is a fiduciary.

 Absurd Thing #6: Ignoring one spouse

 Mark 10:9 has important direction for us on the importance and sanctity of marriage.
-You are one.
+You are, as husband and wife, one.
 Many folks in the financial world will treat married couples as people who just happen to live at the same address.
 The other flavor of this mindset is “dealing with” one spouse and completing ignoring the other spouse.
 You are one and should be treated that way.

 "What therefore God has joined together, let not man separate.”
 Mark 10:9 ESV